jupyterhub/jupyterhub/examples/postgres/README.md

    examples/postgres/db`.
 This may take a minute or two the first time it's run.

-3. Run the db image with `docker run -d -p 5433:5432 jupyterhub-postgres`.
+3. Run the db image with `docker run -d -p 5433:5432 jupyterhub-postgres-db`.
    This will start a postgres daemon container in the background that's listening on your localhost port 5433.

-4. Run jupyterhub with `jupyterhub--db=postgresql://jupyterhub:<password>@localhost:5433/jupyterhub`.
+4. Run jupyterhub with
+   `jupyterhub --db=postgresql://jupyterhub:<password>@localhost:5433/jupyterhub`.

 ### Running Postgres with Containerized Jupyterhub.
 0. Replace `ENV JPY_PSQL_PASSWORD arglebargle` with your own password in the